 Units of general local government (UGLGs or local governments) serving populations under 50,000 that are economically distressed are eligible to receive capacity building technical assistance through HUD’s Distressed Cities and Persistent Poverty Technical Assistance (DCTA) Program.

 - Economically Distressed: Local governments with an average unemployment rate of 9 percent or more over the past three years using American Community Survey (ACS) 5-year estimates; a poverty rate of 20 percent or more among individuals not enrolled in higher education as of the most recent ACS 5-year estimates, OR a population decline of 5 percent or more between the 2010 Decennial Census and most recent ACS 5-Year estimates.

 Units of general local government (UGLGs or local governments) serving populations under 50,000 with one or more census tracts experiencing persistent poverty are eligible to receive capacity building technical assistance through HUD’s Distressed Cities and Persistent Poverty Technical Assistance (DCTA) Program.

 - Persistent Poverty: A census tract with a poverty rate of 20 percent or higher over the past 30 years.

 **Please note Categories 1 and 2 are not mutually exclusive. **

-Click on the photo below to access the interactive map showing eligible governments.
-If you believe your local government is eligible but is not noted as such on this map, please contact firstname.lastname@example.org.
+Search for your local government in the spreadsheet below to see if you are eligible.
+If you believe your local government is eligible but is not noted as such in this spreadsheet, please contact email@example.com.

-For information on the methodology used to create this eligibility map, please see FAQs 1-4.
+For information on the methodology used to create this eligibility spreadsheet, please see FAQs 1-4.